Varanasi: Sport

 Basketball, cricket, and field hockey are popular sports in Varanasi.
 The main stadium in the city is the Dr Sampurnanda Stadium (Sigra Stadium), where first-class cricket matches are held.
 The city also caters an AstroTurf hockey stadium named, Dr. Bheemrao Ambedker National Hockey Stadium.

 The Department of Physical Education, Faculty of Arts of BHU offers diploma courses in Sports Management, Sports Physiotherapy, Sports Psychology and Sports Journalism.
 Also, BHU caters sports complexes including badminton court, tennis court, swimming pool and amphitheater.

 Gymnastics is also popular in Varanasi, and many Indian girls practise outdoors at the ghats in the mornings which hosts akhadas, where "morning exercise, a dip in the Ganges and a visit to Lord Hanuman" forms a daily ritual.
 Despite concerns regarding water quality, two swimming clubs offer swimming lessons in the Ganges.

 The Varanasi District Chess Sports Association (VDCSA) is based in Varanasi, affiliated to the regional Uttar Pradesh Chess Sports Association (UPCSA).

 Transport

-Varanasi is well-connected by air, rail, and road.
-One of the major factors in Varanasi, is its access to all parts of the country.
 Within the city mobility is provided by taxis, rickshaws, cycle rickshaws, and three-wheelers, but with certain restrictions in the old town area of the city.

 Air transport

 Varanasi is served by Lal Bahadur Shastri International Airport (IATA: VNS, ICAO: VEBN), which is approximately 26 km from the city centre in Babatpur.
 The airport's new terminal was inaugurated in 2010, and it was granted international airport status on 4 October 2012.
-Air India, Air India Express, Buddha Air, IndiGo, Malindo Air, SpiceJet, SriLankan Airlines, Thai AirAsia, Thai Smile and Vistara operate flights from Varanasi to Ahmedabad, Bangkok, Colombo, Delhi, Gaya, Kathmandu, Khajuraho, Sharjah, Kuala Lumpur, Mumbai, Hyderabad, Bengaluru, Goa, Guwahati, Jaipur, Kolkata and several other cities.

-Over 3,010,702 passengers passed through the airport in 2019–20, making it the 20th busiest airport in India.
-The total aircraft movement for the session 2019–20 was 24,056 while cargo tonnage equalled 3,580.
-Total footfall of the international passengers for the session 2019–20 was 231,730.